Royals vs. Astros Friday game thread

-The Royals take on the Houston Astros for the first time this year, and while they are engaged in a tight race for first place in the West, the Royals are battling the A’s for the worst record in baseball.
-Same, but different.
+The Royals will look to duplicate the feat they pulled off last week in Kansas City - take a series from the Astros.
+Houston has been terrific this year, but have slumped of late, losing series to the A’s and Royals, as well as the Orioles this week.

-Zack Greinke takes on his former team tonight, still looking for his second win of the year.
-He is still 34 strikeouts short of 3,000 for his career, and it is looking unlikely he reaches that mark this year.
+It gets no easier for them with Cole Ragans on the bump tonight.
+The lefty has a 2.28 ERA and 76 strikeouts in 59 1⁄3 innings over 10 starts with the Royals.

-Here's how we're taking the field behind Zack Greinke to open the series vs. the Astros.#WelcomeToTheCity pic.twitter.com/VpC2JNgDtT— Kansas City Royals (@Royals) September 15, 2023
+We're back in action tonight with Cole Ragans headed to the mound to take on the Astros.#WelcomeToTheCity pic.twitter.com/MPXaLj21di— Kansas City Royals (@Royals) September 22, 2023

-Houston starts Cristian Javier, who lasted just four innings his last time out.
+The roof is closed tonight as Framber Valdez takes the hill.
+The groundballing lefty has been one of the best pitchers in the American League this year.

 : 7:10 PM